simp/simp-doc/docs/user_guide/Troubleshooting/My_Services_Are_Dying.rst

 The svckill module:

 -  Collects a list of all services on the system.
-These are the same services that the user sees after typing ``chkconfig --list``
+These are the same services that the user sees after typing ``chkconfig --list`` on EL6 or ``systemctl list-unit-files --type=service --state=enabled`` on EL > 6.

--  Ignores certain critical services, including Puppet, IPtables, and the network.
+-  Ignores certain critical services, including those for Puppet, IPtables/firewalld, and the network.

 -  Collects a list of all services that are defined in the manifests and modules.